- All SQL courses are expected to adhere to DataCamp’s content guidelines.

 We require SQL courses to group and order your queries by the specified column names/aliases rather than by a number.
 In select instances, such as advanced courses/case studies, we will allow this under specific conditions:

-- Confirm with your curriculum lead/content developer that this is appropriate and does not detract from students focusing on other topics.
+- Confirm with your Curriculum Manager/Content Developer that this is appropriate and does not detract from students focusing on other topics.